 Glenn Massie is a Certified Professional Dog Trainer (CPDT-KA), and founder of Homeskooling 4 Dogs, LLC, Temecula, California.
-Glenn started the company after volunteering at a local animal shelter where he gained the reputation for being able to work with any dog including those with low confidence, fear aggression, and aggression.
-After receiving several requests to assist people who had dogs with fear, aggression and other behavior issues, he started his dog training business in January 2007 so he could provide private consultations and training.
+Glenn started training dogs in 2007 after volunteering at a local animal shelter where he gained the reputation for being able to work with any dog including those with low confidence, fear aggression, and aggression.

 How do you differ from other trainers?

 My passion is working with the most challenging dogs that others may have given up on.
 I will personally work with any dog to bring about positive results.

 What is your method of training?

 My method of training is based on the positive foundation of building trust, respect, and desire.
 For training to be the most effective a dog must trust, respect, and desire to be with you.
 I train people to be their dog's leader and best friend, so that the dog's desire is the giver not the gift.
 When training dogs, it is important that you act like a leader, not an adversary.

 A person's ability to train a dog and have it respond to their direction is directly proportional to the relationship they have with their dog and its desire to be with them.